selfage/element/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a simple factory to create HTML elements/tags, and a few simple components built with the factory, promoting a type-safe pattern to build single page applications (SPA) using pure JavaScript/TypeScript without transpiling HTML-like syntax.
+Provides a simple factory to create HTML elements/tags, and a few simple components built with the factory, enabling a type-safe pattern to build single page applications (SPA) using pure JavaScript/TypeScript without transpiling HTML-like syntax.

 ## Create elements with HTML-like structure/indents